RAnmol3061/Problem-Solving-Journey/Project-Euler/Q2/README.md

 ### Method 2

-We can write it in more consise way
+We can write it in more concise way and slightly more efficient.
+Why slightly more efficient - It avoids a second loop over the entire sequence

 ```python
 #Method 2